apsk14/semantic_scene_representations/README.md

 **3) Learning latent codes from test time observations**

-In this step, a number of views from a test time, unseen object are used to obtain the SRN that is most consistent with the observations.
+In this step, a number of views from a test time, unseen object are used to obtain the test time SRN that is most consistent with the observations.
 This can be done with as few as a single image/view of a test time object.
 The scripts for testing can be found in ```test_scripts```.
 An example call for testing given a single RGB observation (single shot) is:
 ```
 python ../train.py \
 --config_filepath "path to config_test_chair.yml"  \